SumanTwati/bs-date-picker-react/README.md

 - Customizable date formats and styling.
 - Input validation and date range checks.

+---

 ## Roadmap

 - **Range Selection**: Add support for selecting date ranges.
 - **Accessibility Improvements**: Enhanced support for screen readers.
 - **Custom Themes**: Provide more options for UI customization.

+---

+## Contribution

+We welcome contributions!
+If you'd like to improve the component, please follow these steps:

+1. Fork the repository.
+2. Create a feature branch (`git checkout -b feature/new-feature`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature/new-feature`).
+5. Open a pull request.

+---

 ## Support